nadyavoynich/house-prices-in-boston/README.md

 <img src=https://i.imgur.com/WKQ0nH2.jpg height=350>

 ## Project Description
-I undertook this project as part of the "100 Days of Code: The Complete Python Pro Bootcamp for 2023."
-This course was crafted by the esteemed Dr. Angela Yu, an experienced developer and a passionate educator.
-I greatly enjoyed this project, and after making a few enhancements, I chose to include it in my project portfolio.

-The core concept of this project is to transport you back to Boston, Massachusetts, during the 1970s.
+This project takes you on a journey back to Boston, Massachusetts, in the 1970s.
-While working for a real estate development company, your firm aims to assess the value of residential projects before initiation.
-Your responsibility is to construct a model that can furnish a price estimate grounded in a home's attributes, such as:
+Its central aim is to construct a model that offers a price estimation based on various home attributes, such as:
-- The number of rooms
+* The number of rooms
-- The distance to employment centres
+* The distance to employment centres
-- How rich or poor the area is
-- How many students there are per teacher in local schools

-Main tasks:
+* Socio-economic status of the neighborhood
+* Student-to-teacher ratio in nearby schools, among others.

+Steps to achieve this objective:
-1. Analyse and explore the Boston house price data
+1. Analyse and explore the Boston housing price dataset.
-2. Split the data for training and testing
+2. Partition the dataset into training and testing sets.
-3. Run a Multivariable Regression
+3. Run a Multivariable Regression.
-4. Evaluate model's coefficients and residuals
+4. Assess the model through its coefficients and residuals.
-5. Use data transformation to improve model performance
+5. Enhance model performance via data transformations.
-6. Use this model to estimate a property price
+6. Utilize the model for property price estimations.

 ## Dataset Overview
 ### Source
-This is a copy of [UCI ML housing dataset](https://archive.ics.uci.edu/ml/machine-learning-databases/housing/).
-This dataset was taken from the StatLib library which is maintained at Carnegie Mellon University.
-You can find the original research paper [here](https://deepblue.lib.umich.edu/bitstream/handle/2027.42/22636/0000186.pdf?sequence=1&isAllowed=y).
+This dataset is a replica of the UCI ML housing dataset.
+It originates from the StatLib library, hosted by Carnegie Mellon University.
+The original research paper associated with it can be accessed [here](https://deepblue.lib.umich.edu/bitstream/handle/2027.42/22636/0000186.pdf?sequence=1&isAllowed=y).

 ### Dataset Structure
 Number of Instances: 506